 Fixed income securities are the predominant asset class in the portfolios of euro area insurers.
-Of the $\leq 6.8$ trillion mentioned above, about 45% (or $\leq 3.1$ trillion) are direct holdings of securities other than shares.
-In addition, insurance firms hold another 22 ( $\leq 1.2$ trillion) in investment fund shares.
-About half of the assets managed by such funds are made up of bonds (EFAMA (2015)).
-Taken together, direct and indirect holdings of fixed income instruments by euro area insurance firms amount to about 55 of their assets.
-Pension fund assets are smaller and the portfolios of such entities typically hold a lower proportion of bonds than those of insurance firms (OECD (2013)).
+Of the $\in 6.8$ trillion mentioned above, about 45 percent (or $\in 3.1$ trillion) are direct holdings of securities other than shares.
+In addition, insurance firms hold another 22 ( $\in 1.2$ trillion) in investment fund shares.
+About half of the assets managed by such funds are made up of bonds (EFAMA, 2015).
+Taken together, direct and indirect holdings of fixed income instruments by euro area insurance firms amount to about 55 percent of their assets.